nachocaru/xaprb.com/content/blog/2007-06-03-mysql-table-checksum-116-released.md

 ### About MySQL Toolkit

 [MySQL Toolkit][1] is a set of essential tools for MySQL users, developers and administrators.
-The project&#8217;s goal is to make high-quality command-line tools that follow the UNIX philosophy of doing one thing and doing it well.
+The project's goal is to make high-quality command-line tools that follow the UNIX philosophy of doing one thing and doing it well.
 They are designed for scriptability and ease of processing with standard command-line utilities such as `awk` and `sed`.

  [1]: http://code.google.com/p/maatkit